johannesridho/johannesridho.github.io/content/posts/027--patrons/index.md

  encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 We reinvent the way to visualize and display financial data by providing Personalized Virtual Experience Monitoring using Virtual Reality technology.
-This project is selected as top 10 application at F10 Hackathon, an international hackathon held by F10 in Singapore.
+This project is selected as one of the top 10 applications at F10 Hackathon, an international hackathon held by F10 in Singapore.

 <iframe width="1440" height="900" src="https://www.youtube.com/embed/vOcFd6KMgco" frameborder="0" allow="accelerometer;
  encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>